1729patrick/deliberate-ios/desing-patterns/creational/singleton/README.md

 Singleton has almost the same pros and cons as global variables.
 Although they’re super-handy, they break the modularity of your code.

 You can’t just use a class that depends on a Singleton in some other context, without carrying over the Singleton to the other context.
 Most of the time, this limitation comes up during the creation of unit tests.

-**Usage examples:** A lot of developers consider the Singleton pattern an antipattern.
-That’s why its usage is on the decline in Swift code.

-**Identification:** Singleton can be recognized by a static creation method, which returns the same cached object.

-**Complexity:** 1/3
-**Popularity:** 2/3

 ````
 import XCTest